microsoft/FluidFramework/build-tools/packages/build-tools/README.md

 ## Debug Traces

 `fluid-build` using the `debug` package to do traces for investigating and diagnosing problem.
-Here are some of the trace names
+Below are some of the trace names `fluid-build` uses.

 ### fluid-build:init